McNepp/QApplicationContext/README.md

     };

 And here's how this property will be automatically set to the ApplicationContext's `PropFetcherAggregator`.
-Note the ampersand as the first character of the property-value, which makes this a *reference to another member*:
+Note the ampersand as the first character of the property-value, which makes this a *named reference to another member*:

     context -> registerService(service<PropFetcherAggregator>(injectAll<PropFetcher>()), "propFetcherAggregator");